-One of the main features of Grand Rounds in Urology™(GRU) programming is interactive engagement among medical professionals and industry.
-Through virtual online on-demand education programs and live CME conferences we strive to bring together a community of urology and oncology professionals to exchange knowledge and discuss best practices for the future directions in urology.
+One of the main features of Grand Rounds in Urology™ (GRU) programming is interactive engagement among medical professionals and industry.
+Through virtual online on-demand education programs and live CME conferences, we strive to bring together a community of urology and oncology professionals to exchange knowledge and discuss best practices for future directions in urology.
 Our program designs include brief lectures, case presentations, panel discussions, point-counterpoint debates, and audience response technology.
 Through this professional discourse, GRU aims to improve physician professional development and, ultimately, patient outcomes.